ggonnella/gfapy/manual/gfa.md

 corresponding field (such as ```name``` or ```sid``` for a segment).
 This field is not a reference
-to another line and can be freely edited also in line instances connected to a gfapy.
+to another line and can be freely edited also in line instances connected to a Gfa.
 All references to the line from other lines will still be up to date, as they will refer to the same instance (whose name has been changed) and their string representation will use the new name.